-The software community found a way to create more transparency and productivity in their development activities by holding brief daily standup meetings.
+The tech community found a way to create more transparency and productivity in their development activities by holding brief daily standup meetings.
 These standup meetings occur at the same time every day with the focus of moving projects forward.

-How to Conduct a Standup Meeting in Your Optometric Practice
+Conduct a Standup Meeting in Your Optometric Practice

 Once you’ve established your goal, you need to identify the team players responsible for achieving the goal.
 These team members are required to attend all of the meetings and are expected to participate in helping keep the project moving forward to reach the goal.